 Mother, Go Make My Bed / The Little Footman Boy

 Anne G. Gilchrist collected Mother, Mother, Make My Bed in 1906 from Mrs Agnes Ford of Blackham, Sussex.
+[VWML RoudFS/S154956] .
 It was printed in 1959 in Ralph Vaughan Williams and A.L.
 Lloyd's The Penguin Book of English Folk Songs.

-Queen Caroline Hughes sang this song as The Little Boy on April 19, 1968 in her caravan near Blandford, Dorset.
-This recording by Peter Kennedy was released in 2012 on the Topic anthology I'm a Romany Rai (The Voice of the People Volume 22).
+Queen Caroline Hughes sang this song as Once I Had a Good Little Boy to Ewan MacColl, Peggy Seeger and Charles Parker in 1963 or 1966.
+This recording was included in 2014 on her Musical Traditions anthology Sheep-Crook and Black Dog.
+She also sang The Little Boy to Peter Kennedy on 19 April 1968 in her caravan near Blandford, Dorset.
+This recording was released in 2012 on the Topic anthology I'm a Romany Rai (The Voice of the People Volume 22).

 Alice Penfold from Sussex sang The Little Footman Boy in a recording made by Mike Yates in between 1973 and 1975.
 It was released in 1979 on the Topic anthology of songs, stories and tunes from English gypsies, Travellers, was included in 2003 on the Musical Traditions anthology Here's Luck to a Man, and was printed in 2006 in Mike Yates' book Traveller's Joy (London: EFDSS).
 Mike Yates noted in the second album's booklet: